-In our Decision on Institution, we discussed, as described by each party, the level of ordinary skill in the art as of June 8, 2001, the priority date of the '135 patent.
+In our Decision on Institution, we discussed, as described by each party, the level of ordinary skill in the art as of June 8, 2001, the priority date of the '135 patent, and found that the two descriptions were not inconsistent.
 Inst.
 Dec.
-9, n.5.
-Specifically, we stated that
+9. Specifically, we stated that

 Petitioner states that the level of skill in the art is a "practicing rheumatologist with a medical degree, roughly 3 years of experience treating RA patients, and some familiarity or experience with anti-TNFα antibodies and clinical trial procedures and design, including familiarity with basic pharmacokinetic concepts such as half-life."
 Pet.
-17 (citing Ex.
-1003 ¶ 12, 14-28).
+18 (citing Ex.
+1003 ¶ 12).
 Petitioner also includes a Declaration of Dr. Jusko, a pharmacokineticist.
-Id. at 17-18; see Ex.
+Id. at 18-19; see Ex.
 1004.
-Patent Owner asserts that one of skill in the art includes a Ph.D. pharmacokineticist with at least three years of experience working with biologic agents.
+Patent Owner asserts that one of skill in the art includes a Ph.D. pharmacokineticist with at least three years of experience working with biologic agents, which is consistent with Petitioner's definition.
+Prelim.
 Resp.
-18.
+17.